Khulna Public College

-Khulna Public College or KPC (খুলনা পাবলিক কলেজ), formerly known as Sundarban Boys' Public School and College, is one of the three (the other two are RUMC and DRMC, based in Dhaka) prestigious autonomous educational institutions nationwide, directly administered by the Ministry of Education, situated in Boyra, Khulna, Bangladesh.It offers education for 3rd through 12th grade.
+Khulna Public College or KPC (খুলনা পাবলিক কলেজ), formerly known as Sundarban Boys' Public School and College, situated in Boyra, Khulna, Bangladesh, is one of the only three (the other two are RUMC and DRMC, based in Dhaka) prestigious autonomous educational institutions nationwide, directly administered by the Ministry of Education.
+It offers education for 3rd through 12th grade.
 It is an educational institution only for boys.
 In 2015, KPC was named The Best Digital Educational Institution of Khulna zone.